Deployment

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092" -e schemaRegistryUrl="http://schema.registry:8081" consdata/kouncil:latest

-If you want to set list of headers to keep while resending events from one topic to another you can use resendHeadersToKeep environment variable and pass list of comma-seperated header names, for example:
+If you want to set a list of headers to keep while resending events from one topic to another, you can use resendHeadersToKeep environment variable and pass the list of comma-separated header names, for example:

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092" -e resendHeadersToKeep="requestId,version" consdata/kouncil:latest